bdager/pepper-chatbot/README.md

 ## Extras

-benedetti.py codes allows to interact with Pepper to say poems.
-You have 4 main words to choose and say to Pepper in order to activate it saying one of the poems.
+ 🎙️ benedetti.py: Reciting Poetry with Pepper

----
+The benedetti.py script allows you to interact with the Pepper robot by voice and have it recite poems by Mario Benedetti using expressive speech and gestures. ([README_benedetti](README_benedetti.md))